TedHusted/awake/awake.md/awake.md

 Monday morning, Elena logs into her usual check-in call with Brent, her lead engineer.

-“Hey Brent, how has your week end?
+“Hey Brent, how has your weekend?
 I know you didn’t sign up but we still missed you at the fundraiser last night.”

 Brent’s screen only shows his initials.
 He might be the only Pulse employee without a profile photo.
 From memory, Elena knew that Brent looks older than his 28 years, with short-cropped hair, a thin face, and square-rimmed glasses.